coffee4craig/coffee-4-craig-website/src/pages/about-us/index.md

         alt: feature media alt text
         image: /img/home-jumbotron.jpg
       text: >-
-        Coffee4Craig and Lifeshare, along with CAN, started the Coalition of Relief Network to create a forum for grassroots charities and organisations to work together and support each other in providing a better service for rough sleepers.
-This fed into the Manchester Homelessness Partnership and the first Manchester Homelessness Charter.
+        Coffee4Craig, Lifeshare, and CAN team together to start Coalition of Relief Network.
+This forum is for grassroots charities and organisations to work together and support each other in providing a better service for rough sleepers.
+The work from this forum has subsequently led to the Manchester Homelessness Partnership and the first Manchester Homelessness Charter.

-        Coffee4Craig begins running a larger 'food bank' in Salford to support people who are living in poverty and those who are at risk of becoming homeless.
-We also rolled out our 'education is key' program, this means we get to work with young people to educate on the issues surrounding homelessness, food poverty and mental health.
-This program has been really successful and we have been invited to many local schools, universities and centres for further education.
+        Coffee4Craig launches a food bank in Salford to support people who are living in poverty and those who are at risk of becoming homeless.

+        Coffee4Craig launches its 'Education is Key' programme, working with young people in schools and universities to educate them on the issues surrounding homelessness, food poverty and mental health.

+        In 2014, there were 47 rough sleepers in Manchester.
       year: 2014
     - featuredImage:
         alt: feature media alt text